code4recovery/12-step-meeting-list/readme.txt

 Tags: 12-step, aa, al-anon, coda, meetings, na, oa, saa, slaa Requires at least: 3.2
 Tested up to: 4.8
-Stable tag: 2.14.14
+Stable tag: 2.15

 This plugin helps 12 step programs list their meetings.
 It standardizes addresses, and displays results in a searchable list and map.

 == Description ==

+This plugin helps 12 step programs list their meetings.
+It standardizes addresses, and displays results in a searchable list and map.

-This plugin is the easiest way to have your area's meetings listed in the [Meeting Guide mobile app](https://meetingguide.org/) for iOS and Android devices.
+It's also the easiest way to have your area's meetings listed in the [Meeting Guide mobile app](https://meetingguide.org/) for iOS and Android devices.

 It was originally designed to maintain a list of AA meetings in Santa Clara County, CA. It's now in use in the following areas: